3amberloaf/AWSImageRecognition/README.md

   - Reads image indices from SQS.
   - Downloads the corresponding images from S3.
   - Uses Rekognition to perform text recognition.
-  - If both a car and text are found in an image, it writes the image’s index and the detected text to a file stored on the EBS (Elastic Block Store) volume.
+  - If both a car and text are found in an image, it writes the image’s index and the detected text to a file stored on Instance B's EBS (Elastic Block Store) volume.

 ### S3 Storage

  - **Storing Images**:
    The images used for object and text recognition are stored in an S3 bucket.
 The bucket URL is: https://njit-cs-643.s3.us-east-1.amazonaws.com

-In the following example, Instance A downloads an image (2.jpg) from the S3 bucket njit-cs-643 and saves it to the local file system for further processing by Instance B.
+In the following example, Instance A downloads an image (2.jpg) from the S3 bucket njit-cs-643 and saves it locally for Instance B.

 ```java
 // Initialize the S3 Client
 S3Client s3 = S3Client.builder().region(Region.US_EAST_1).build();